frjabur/GamingTweaks/README.md

 ##  Power Options

-Credit goes to n1kobg who writed this program to merge a good power plan: <br/>
 What it does: Disable wake timers, USB Suspend setting, Controls CPU Idle, Disable Power Savings, Unpark cores and more. <br/>

 Open command promt and type: <br/>